Smoky Quartz: Properties, Facts and Photos

 While some lab-grown crystals may look convincing to the untrained eye, experienced collectors and geologists can usually identify them immediately.

-When clear quartz or citrine is heated or irradiated, it changes and can mimic the colour of natural smoky quartz.
+When clear quartz or citrine is heated or irradiated, the colour can change to mimic that of smoky quartz.

 Distinguishing heat-treated quartz from natural smoky quartz can be difficult, even for experts.
-Geologists often rely on experience, considering factors like the crystal’s origin, price, and subtle visual clues like colour tone or surface features.
+Geologists often rely on experience, considering factors such as the crystal’s origin, price, and subtle visual clues like colour tone or surface features.

 When people ask questions like 'Is my crystal real or fake?' or 'Is my smoky quartz natural or irradiated?', they’re often hoping for a definitive answer.
 But geology is complex, and things are rarely so clear-cut.

-While visual clues can sometimes help, factors like provenance, geological context, and even information about the seller are often just as important.
+While visual clues can sometimes help, factors like provenance, geological context, and even information about the seller can be just as important.
 However, in some cases, lab testing is the only way to be sure.

 Article Photos